vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

     $ dcos marathon app add my-app.json
     ```

-1. Get the task ID of the job with this CLI command:
+1. Get the task ID of the app with this CLI command:

     ```bash
     $ dcos task